 Outpatient spending accounted for 27% of out-of-pocket spending, with outpatient visits and outpatient-other services constituting 16% and 11%, respectively, of total out-of-pocket spending.
-Outpatient visits and outpatient-other services had the second and third fastest growth urce: HCCI, 2014.
+Outpatient visits and outpatient-other services had the second and third fastest growth

-Figure 2 Share of Out-of-Pocket Expenditures Per Capita by Subservice Category: 2010-2013 www.healthcostinstitute.org ed to reflect the national, younger than 65 ESI population Notes: All data weighted to reflect to Data from 2012 and 2013 adjusted and grew an average annual rate of 9.6%.
+Figure 2 Share of Out-of-Pocket Expenditures Per Capita by Subservice Category: 2010-2013 ed to reflect the national, younger than 65 ESI population Notes: All data weighted to reflect to Data from 2012 and 2013 adjusted rates, which rose 9.6% (\$11 per capita) In 2013, out-of-pocket spending for and grew an average annual rate of 9.6%.
 In contrast, between 2011 and 2013, out-of-pocket spending growth for outpatient-other services slowed at an average annual rate of 8.3%.

-Source: Hour, 2014.
-Notes: All data weighted to reflect the national, younger than 65 ESI population.
-Data from 2012 and 2013 adjusted using acturial completion.
+Solution Processing and Solution and Solution Processing Solution (Solution Solution) and Solution Data from 2012 and 2013 adjusted using acturial completion.
 Uncategorizable prescriptions are excluded due to low dollar amounts.

-Figure 3

-rates, which rose 9.6% (\$11 per capita) In 2013, out-of-pocket spending for and 7.3% (\$6 per capita), respectively. acute inpatient services rose fastest Over the study period, outpatient visits (10.5%), but due to the relatively small had the highest average spending levels amounts paid out of pocket for inpatient care, this represented a \$5 increase in spending per capita.
+Figure 3 Annual Percentage Changes in Out-of-Pocket Expenditures Per Capita by Age Group: 2010-2013 and 7.3% (\$6 per capita), respectively. acute inpatient services rose fastest Over the study period, outpatient visits (10.5%), but due to the relatively small had the highest average spending levels amounts paid out of pocket for inpatient care, this represented a \$5 increase in spending per capita.